draconisPW/PWMAngband/docs/command.rst

 Interact with options (``=``)
   Allow you to interact with options.
 The "window" options allow you to specify what should be drawn in any of the special sub-windows (not available on all platforms).
-See the help files 'customize.txt' and 'options.txt' for more info.
+See the help files for `customization` and `options` for more information.
 You can also interact with keymaps under this menu.

 ..

 Interact with keymaps - option submenu
   Allow you to interact with keymaps.
 You may load or save keymaps from user pref files, or define keymaps.
-You must define a "current action", shown at the bottom of the screen, before you attempt to use any of the "create macro" commands, which use that "current action" as their action.

 ..